viamrobotics/docs/docs/tutorials/slam-cartographer.md

 In offline mode, SLAM will use an existing dataset to create a map.

-You might have an lidar dataset already saved in your `data_dir/data` directory from running SLAM in live mode.
+You might have a lidar dataset already saved in your `data_dir/data` directory from running SLAM in live mode.
 If not, don't worry!
 You can download our dataset: <a href="https://storage.googleapis.com/viam-labs-datasets/viam-old-office-small-pcd.zip" target="_blank">Viam Old Office - Cartographer</a>.

 If you downloaded our dataset and are using a Raspberry Pi, and assuming that the zip file is now located in your `~/Downloads` folder, you can copy/paste it into your Pi by running the following command: